 Yes.
 Many appraisers start out as an appraisal assistant or office assistant gaining insights about the inner workings of the business while getting their hands-on training in assessing properties and researching comparables.
 Once you have your Trainee Appraiser license, you and your supervisory appraiser will work on completing on-site assessments of residential homes and other properties.
 During this process, you’ll observe how aspects like floor plan flow, prior remodel permits, drainage issues, or parking accessibility influence property market value.
 Exposure across building types cements classroom concepts into practical competence.

-You also don’t have to take your appraisal career one step at a time going from Trainee to Licensed Residential Appraiser to Certified Residential Appraiser, and so forth.
-Instead, you can “skip” a step or two and go from Trainee to Certified General Appraiser, as long as you complete the qualifying education and experience and pass the exam.
+You don’t have to take your appraisal career one step at a time going from Trainee to Licensed Residential Appraiser to Certified Residential Appraiser, and so forth.
+Instead, you can “skip” a step or two and go from Trainee to Certified General Appraiser if you wish, as long as you complete the qualifying education and experience requirements and pass the exam.

 Yes.
 You can take your appraisal qualifying education courses completely online through an accredited appraisal school, such as McKissock.
 Online appraisal schools allow you to complete your qualifying education requirements at your own pace, and on your own schedule.
 Online coursework can often be completed more quickly compared to taking in-person classes, so this is a great option if you’re eager to begin your appraisal career as soon as possible.

-Working independently requires investing time across three pivotal milestones – qualifying education, extensive supervised field experience, and rigorous national testing.
+To work independently (without a supervisor), you’ll need to advance beyond the Trainee level and become a Licensed Residential, Certified Residential, or Certified General Appraiser.
+This requires investing time across three pivotal milestones—qualifying education, extensive supervised field experience, and rigorous national testing.

 Gaining Supervised Experience

-As we mentioned above, you will need to log relevant practice under the supervision of a Certified Residential or Certified General Appraiser.
+As mentioned above, you will need to log relevant on-the job appraisal experience under the supervision of a Certified Residential or Certified General Appraiser.
 This face time in the trenches builds a well-rounded perspective while meeting hourly requirements set by your state’s licensing board.
+This will take at least 6–18 months, depending on your desired license level.

 Passing Certification Exams

 Once you complete the required qualifying education and experience hours, you will apply with your state board to take the National Uniform Licensing and Certification Exam.
-This is the final step towards becoming a qualified appraiser and assesses knowledge ranging from statistical concepts to different approaches necessary to determine a fair and reliable valuation.
+This is the final step toward becoming a licensed/certified appraiser and assesses knowledge ranging from statistical concepts to different approaches necessary to determine a fair and reliable valuation.

-Passing the appropriate exam level – Licensed Residential, Certified Residential, or Certified General – demonstrates your competency and allows you to provide trusted valuations independently or as part of specialized teams serving agents, owners, and county assessors.
+Passing the appropriate exam section—Licensed Residential, Certified Residential, or Certified General—demonstrates your competency and allows you to provide trusted valuations independently or as part of specialized teams serving real estate agents, property owners, and county assessors.

-If you are focused on earning your appraisal license, you go from wanting to be an appraiser to a Trainee to an independent Licensed Residential Appraiser in under a year.
-From there, you can upgrade your license to a higher credential to increase your income and expand your business.
+If you are focused on earning your appraisal license, you can go from wanting to be an appraiser to being a Trainee to being an independent Licensed Residential Appraiser in under a year.
+From there, if you choose, you can invest more time and upgrade your license to a higher credential level to increase your income and expand your business.

-McKissock offers on-demand and livestreaming qualifying education to offer convenient solutions and high-quality instruction.
+McKissock offers on-demand and livestream qualifying education courses to deliver convenient solutions and high-quality instruction.
 Our appraisal education packages are customized to meet your state’s requirements and help you earn your credentials.

 Did you know?
-McKissock offers students two types of 100% online education: self-study and live stream.
+McKissock offers students two types of 100% online education: self-paced and livestream.
 Find courses in your state.